How to Coach Effective Teachers

 The Socratic Seminar is an iconic method of teaching inquiry while using textual based evidence.
 However, the art of inquiry often gets lost since the teacher is usually the one asking the questions.
 Let’s give students the opportunity to learn how to ask questions and give students the chance to develop inference skills grounded in the text.
 By embedding inquiry into your content area, students are more likely to make connections and become critical readers.

 As educators, we spend time lesson planning, creating the best opportunities for learning for our students.
 But, those first 10 minutes of class - building relationships and creating the engagement and motivation for the lesson is as critical.
-Let me show you how to Focus, Reach, Achieve, Model and Encourage the First 10 Minutes of Your Class.
+Let me show you how to Focus, Reach, Ask/Analyze, Model and Encourage the First 10 Minutes of Your Class.

 We’ll discuss ways in which to write a Focused Learning Target and Success Criteria.